Volkswagen Free And Prepaid Maintenance Plans

 How Much Does Volkswagen Maintenance Cost?

 Standard maintenance items are pretty similar across different car brands.
 They include things like changing the oil, rotating the tires, and replacing things that wear out on a regular basis.
-Below are some common maintenance costs that you can find with Volkswagen vehicles (via RepairPal):
+Below are some common maintenance costs that you can find with a Volkswagen Jetta (via RepairPal):

 With Volkswagen’s free maintenance program, items like oil changes and air filters are covered during the first two years of ownership.
 (Spark plugs last much longer than two years, so they aren’t covered under free maintenance).